alessiocavalieri/mPSD/README.md

 It's based on Arduino and is designed to be simple to assembly and to put at work, without particular expertise.

+It's stand alone, don't require a PC connected to drive the motor.

 There are similar project but they use a joystick or a rotative knob (aka encoder) and they cannot permit to reach an high precision and repetability during use, So I decided to reinvent the hot water :)

 !!!
 WARNING !!! is a work in progress project !!! use at your own risk and not in production environment !!!